About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 A wedge of selected mycelium is transferred into sterilized broth, where it multiplies into millions of hyphal fragments suspended in nutrient solution.

 The role of each medium becomes clearer when you see the pipeline laid out.
-Agar is upstream โ you use plates to select good genetics.
-Liquid culture is the multiplication step โ turning a single sector into enough mycelium to inoculate many grain bags.
-Grain media is the volume step โ colonized grain provides the bulk of biomass that will eventually colonize your fruiting substrate.
+Agar is upstream β you use plates to select good genetics.
+Liquid culture is the multiplication step β turning a single sector into enough mycelium to inoculate many grain bags.
+Grain media is the volume step β colonized grain provides the bulk of biomass that will eventually colonize your fruiting substrate.
+Bulk substrate is the fruiting step β colonized grain meets a humidity-rich environment and triggers pinning.
 Choose the form that matches the stage you're working on.

 Grain Media

 Sterilized whole grain in a bag with a self-healing injection port and a gas-exchange filter patch.
 Comes in sorghum, rye, and millet in 1- to 20-bag cases.
-Inject with liquid culture; colonization completes in 2โ3 weeks.
-The standard spawn medium across the cultivation pipeline โ colonized grain feeds the next stage (bulk substrate) by acting as concentrated, ready-to-spread mycelium.
+Inject with liquid culture; colonization completes in 2β3 weeks.
+The standard spawn medium β colonized grain feeds the next stage by acting as concentrated, ready-to-spread mycelium.
 We recommend sorghum: in our testing it colonizes faster and more reliably than rye.

 Liquid Culture Kit